LLNL/FPChecker/README.md

 ```

 ## MPI Awareness
 The current version is not MPI aware, so every MPI process that encounters an error/warning will print a report.
+You should include the location of `mpi.h`; otherwise clang will not find the MPI call definitions.

 ## Configuration Options
 Configuration options are passed via -D macros when invoking clang to compile your code.